Use the Lexology Navigator tool to compare the answers in this article with those for 20+ other jurisdictions.

-While Arizona’s anti-discrimination statutes generally mirror federal laws, multiple municipalities now prohibit workplace discrimination based on sexual orientation and gender identity.
+While Arizona’s anti-discrimination statutes generally mirror federal laws, multiple municipalities now prohibit workplace discrimination based on sexual orientation and gender identity, including Flagstaff, Phoenix, Tucson, Tempe, and Sedona.

-The Arizona Medical Marijuana Act, which legalizes the possession and use of marijuana for medical purposes, can present challenges for employers that drug test applicants and employees, or that have safety-sensitive positions.
-An employer that requires drug testing may be made aware of an employee’s medical marijuana cardholder status and, therefore, that the employee has a medical condition.
+The Arizona Medical Marijuana Act, which legalizes the possession and use of marijuana for medical purposes by cardholders, presents challenges for employers that drug test applicants and employees, or that have safety-sensitive positions.
+An employer that requires drug testing may be made aware of an employee’s medical marijuana cardholder status and, therefore, that the employee has a medical condition or a disability – this could trigger other federal and state protections.

 Arizona’s blacklisting statute prohibits two or more employers from engaging in activities to prevent an employee from pursuing a useful occupation (A.R.S. § 23-1361(A)).
 The statute’s terms could be interpreted to prohibit common practice in other jurisdictions whereby companies execute agreements not to hire employees of the other company.

 What do you consider unique to those doing business in your state?

 Arizona employers face serious penalties, including having their business and operating licenses suspended or permanently revoked, for intentionally or knowingly hiring undocumented workers (A.R.S. § 23-211 et seq.).

 Is there any general advice you would give in the labor/employment area?

 Recent Arizona cases have increasingly scrutinized the scope and enforceability of restrictive covenants, including confidentiality agreements.
-Employers should be careful to restrict these agreements to a reasonable time and space and clearly define confidential information in line with increasingly conservative court decisions.
+Employers should be careful to restrict these agreements to a reasonable time and space and clearly define confidential information in line with increasingly conservative court decisions, looking at whether the information was publicly available.

 Proposals for reform